beginning of content

 • Kaposi sarcoma is diagnosed with a biopsy.

-• Treatment depends on your general health and which parts of your body area affected.
+• Treatment depends on your general health and the parts of your body that are affected.

 What is Kaposi sarcoma?

-Kaposi sarcoma is a type of cancer that develops in the lining of your blood and lymphatic vessels.
+Kaposi sarcoma is a type of cancer that develops in the lining of your blood and lymph vessels.
 It may appear as reddish patches that are visible on the skin.

 Unlike some cancers that start in one place and spread to other parts of the body, Kaposi sarcoma can start in multiple places at the same time.